Soyjak (SOY) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 Soyjak (SOY) Information

-Soyjak is a 0/0 tax community token on the Ethereum network based off the classic meme Soyjak.
-Soyjak, a portmanteau of "soy" and "wojak", is a variation of Wojak that combines Wojak-style illustrations with features of a soy boy or "nu-male".
+Meet Soyjak.
+Soyjak, a portmanteau of "soy" and "wojak", is a variation of Wojak that combines Wojak-style illustrations with additional features to allude to a soy boy, such as a gaping "cuckface" with an excited expression, glasses, stubble, and a balding head.

+Launched stealth with presale, zero taxes, LP burnt and contract renounced.
+Soyjak is more than a token it's a movement to embrace the underdog in all of us and transform setbacks into comebacks!

+Soyjak.party, (or just "The party") is an imageboard dedicated to the creation, posting, and sharing of soyjaks.
+As the site has grown, its expanded to encompass many other topics as well.
+Please read the rules before posting.
+Serving 9,462,739 posts!

 Soyjak (SOY) Tokenomics & Price Analysis